Skip to main content

 The Curriculum Committee is responsible for planning the 45 plus programs that are scheduled each semester.
 We are always looking for that next new topic on our journey to lifelong learning.
 Come join us and help develop programs that are interesting and stimulating.

-Sponsor: Joe Alfred
+Committee Chair: Joe Alfred

 More Info